 In summary, if you are struggling to report on your Salesforce data to drive real insights into your business, it is time to start looking into tools that can provide you with the much-needed leg up in data analytics.

-Einstein Analytics provides you with the ability to create powerful dashboards without having to leave Salesforce.
+CRM Analytics provides you with the ability to create powerful dashboards without having to leave Salesforce.
 If you would like to discuss your reporting frustrations further, why not get in touch to speak with one of our Salesforce Analytics experts.